Sicilian method

 The Sicilian method was one of the first ways to extract sulfur from underground deposits.
+In its most basic form the ores were piled in a mound and ignited.
+The semi-pure sulfur flowed down and the solidified mass was collected at a lower level.
 It was the only industrial method of recovering sulfur from elemental deposits until replaced by the Frasch process.
 Most of the world's sulfur was obtained this way until the late 19th century.

-In its most basic form the ores were piled in a mound and ignited.
-The semi-pure sulfur flowed down and the solidified mass was collected at a lower level.
-It gets its name from the center of sulfur production until the 19th century when it was replaced by the Frasch process.

 History

 Sulfur, also known as brimstone (the stone that burns), has a variety of purposes such as bleaching agent, incense for religious rites, insecticides, and glue.
 The Romans used it to make fireworks and weapons.
 Sicilian industrial sulfur comes from the sedimentary Miocene rocks found about 200 meters underground.

 By the middle of the 19th century, Sicily produced 3/4 of the world's production.
 The excavation in Sicily was very easy and close to the surface.
-Local wages were low and underpaid children were also used.
+Local wages were low and underpaid children (carusu - 'mine boys') were used.
 Sicily also had easy transport by sea.
 The economy in Sicily was mostly agricultural, and the presence of sulfur mines helped support it.
 Nevertheless, extracting the sulfur created serious ecological hardship on the country.

 By 1912 the United States overtook Sicily for the worldwide production of sulfur.
 Large consistent bases of sulfur in Texas and Louisiana, as well as low-cost fuel and large quantities of water, made the newly invented Frasch process economical.

 After the Second World War, most of the mines in Sicily closed down.